paulstansifer/unseemly/core_language_basics.md

         For example `[Expr | (plus ,[Expr | syn_for_number], one)]` is the syntax for adding one to whatever `syn_for_number` represents.
         (The `<[Type]<` annotation is usually optional, but you need it for `Pat`).
+    * Inside a quotation `...[x ⋯ >> whatever_that_nonterminal_represents ]...`
+      is an abstract repetition;
+      it's only valid at parts of the grammar that accept an arbitrary number of something.
+      `x` must have been parsed under some kind of repetition; this expands `x` to its components, duplicating everything else.
+      It will usually contain an unquotation immediately inside it.

 ## Pre-defined values
 * `zero` through `ten` are integers.
 (What are these "literals" you speak of?)